The Clear Edge

 Reason 2: Culture signal

 Internal promotion signals “strong performance leads to opportunity.”
-Team sees advancement path.
-Builds a culture of meritocracy.
-External hire signals “we look outside for leadership.”
-Dampens internal ambition.
+Team sees an advancement path and it builds a culture of meritocracy.
+External hire signals “we look outside for leadership” and dampens internal ambition.
 At $118K with a 45-person team, retaining ambitious talent mattered.

+Selection criteria for VP.
 Not just “best manager.”
-VP role requires different capabilities:
+VP role requires different capabilities.

-Manager excellence: Runs team well, delivers results, maintains quality, and develops people at the team level.
+Manager excellence: runs the team well, delivers results, maintains quality, and develops people at the team level.

-VP excellence: Thinks strategically, develops other managers, makes business decisions, represents the CEO, handles ambiguity.
+VP excellence: thinks strategically, develops other managers, makes business decisions, represents the CEO, and handles ambiguity.

 Different skillsets entirely.

-Manager 4 (Client Success): Excellent strategic thinking, sees connections across business functions.
+Manager 4 (Client Success): excellent strategic thinking and sees connections across business functions.
 Understands the entire business model from acquisition through expansion.
 Other managers respect his judgment.
 Strong business acumen in financial discussions.
 VP candidate.

 Week 2 conversations:

-Brahim met individually with each candidate.
-Transparent about opportunity and requirements.
+Brahim met individually with each candidate, transparent about the opportunity and requirements.

 Manager 2 meeting: